Reception September 2021

 We are fortunate enough to have a large indoor classroom with inviting learning areas created.
 The classroom is set up with these different learning areas which compliment and enhance the EYFS.
 This includes a writing area, a creative and music area, a maths area and many more alongside the exciting and stimulating outdoor classroom.
 We will encourage the children to choose what the next topic will be - previously this has been "Superheroes", "Under the Sea" and "Space"!

 Through working as a team with staff, children and families, we aim to create an exciting curriculum where learning is fun and interesting!
 For more information, please take a look at our Reception Class page.

 What can you do to prepare your child for their first day

 You can prepare your child by making them familiar with the general idea of school.
 They could try on their new uniform and start by getting into a routine of waking up at the right time in the morning and getting ready for the day.
 You could walk or cycle to the school gates so that your child is used to the journey.

 You could read storybooks such as Janet and Allan Ahlberg's Starting School, or I am Too Absolutely Small for School by Lauren Child.
 They are engaging ways to create positive impressions of what school is all about.
 They will also help your child raise any concerns or ask questions about what school will be like.

 You could encourage your child to practice tasks such as using the toilet and washing their hands independently.
 Also putting on their coat, undoing zips and buttons, using cutlery and opening and closing a lunch box.

 You could talk about school casually on a regular basis, making it sound like a really exciting adventure.

 We have put together a presentation showing some exciting parts of our school.
-We will post a colour copy of this presentation to you so you can talk to your child about school, areas that will be relevant to them and activities they may enjoy.
+You could talk to your child about school, the areas that will be relevant to them and activities they may enjoy.

 How you can help your child settle into school